Choosing Between Smart DNS & VPN for UK Streaming Abroad

 Whether you’re an expat, frequent traveller, or just on holiday, watching UK TV shouldn’t be a struggle.

-Smart DNS can be useful, but for long-term use and total reliability, a residential IP VPN is the clear winner.
+Smart DNS can be useful, but for long-term use, a residential IP VPN is the clear winner.

 Get back to watching your favourite shows — the way it’s meant to be.